MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ### -EnableFirewallRules
-Indicates that this cmdlet enables the **Remote Shutdown** Windows Firewall rule group on each cluster node, if it is not already enabled, each time the CAU clustered role performs an Updating Run.
+Indicates that this cmdlet enables the **Remote Shutdown** Windows Firewall rule group on each cluster node, if it isn't already enabled, each time the CAU clustered role performs an Updating Run.
 Enabling this rule group permits inbound communication to each cluster node during each Updating Run that allows CAU to shut down and restart the node remotely.
-If Windows Firewall is in use on the cluster nodes and the rule group is not enabled, the updating run will fail.
-The **Remote Shutdown** Windows Firewall rule group is not enabled when it will conflict with Group Policy settings that are configured for Windows Firewall.
+If Windows Firewall is in use on the cluster nodes and the rule group isn't enabled, the updating run will fail.
+The **Remote Shutdown** Windows Firewall rule group isn't enabled when it will conflict with Group Policy settings that are configured for Windows Firewall.

 ```yaml